What if your organization’s next great innovator, leader, or problem-solver isn’t someone you need to hire — but someone already on your team?

 Leaders should model curiosity, humility, and openness to encourage this kind of environment.

-While many organizations focus on external recruitment, talent screening tools and strategies can be just as effective when applied internally — helping you identify high-potential employees who may otherwise be overlooked.
+While many organizations focus on external recruitment, talent intelligence platform and strategies can be just as effective when applied internally — helping you identify high-potential employees who may otherwise be overlooked.

 Barriers That Keep Talent Hidden